briankibiku/briankibiku/README.md

 ### Hi there 👋

-I'm Kibiku, thanks for dropping by to check my portfolio out!
+I'm Kibiku, thanks for dropping by to check my GitHub out!

-I am a programmer passionate about building applications that make the world better.
-In the past 3 years , I have had the opportunity to work in the finance, EduTech and TeleHealth environment building applications that manage medical, financial, and content data.
-I have also worked in the corporate world building web and mobile applications that have improved processes efficiency, reporting, and maintainability.

 ### My go to's